 Art of Sound: Dele Sosimi

-Nigerian-British musician Dele Sosimi brings a blend of African percussion, jazz horns and instrumental solos for a funky takeover of the Academicians’ Room, our private members’ club in the heart of the RA.
+Nigerian-British musician Dele Sosimi brings a blend of African percussion, jazz riffs and instrumental solos for a funky takeover of the Academicians’ Room, our private members’ club in the heart of the RA.

 A new season of live music returns to our private members’ club this autumn, as the Art of Sound series brings more DJs, jazz artists and singers to the Academicians’ Room.